-Example: A ten-year-old Crown Ward has been living with foster parents for several years.
-The foster parent applied for legal custody of the child under Section 65(2) of the CFSA.
+Example: A ten-year-old Child in Extended Society Care has been living with foster parents for several years.
+The foster parent applied for legal custody of the child under Section 102 of the CYFSA.
 At age 18, the child would be eligible to enter into a continued care and support for youth agreement.